adosar/aidsorb/docs/source/index.rst

         Enable users to make predictions from the command line.

-    .. card:: Add more architectures
+    .. card:: Support more architectures
         :text-align: center

         This might require the usage of